johncardenasp/hyperblog/README.md

 - All commands of Git
 - The professional workflow in GitHub
 - Good Practics 💚
-- Creado por el íncreible Platzi Team
+- Created from Platzi Team
-- Incluye ejemplos en Windows, Linux y Mac
+- It includes examples in Windows, Linux and Mac
-- Disponible para todas las edades
+- Avalaible for all ages

 And much more...